Cal joined the Board of Directors at Mississippi Center for Public Policy in 2020.

 A native of the Bronx, he graduated from The State University of New York at Albany with a Bachelor of Arts in Philosophy, and from Mississippi College with a Master of Business Administration and a Certificate in Professional Accounting.

-The Jackson resident is on the boards of Beth Israel Congregation and the Jackson Jewish Federation, and is a past president of the Chartered Financial Analysts Society of Mississippi.
-Arty’s wife Amy is an ordained Baptist minister, and served as an Associate Pastor at Northminster Baptist Church for over 12 years.
-She currently does supply preaching, leads retreats and enjoys volunteering with the preschool children at Northminster.
+The Jackson resident has served on the board of Beth Israel Congregation and is a current board member of the Jackson Jewish Federation.
+Arty has also served as a past president of the Chartered Financial Analysts Society of Mississippi.
+Arty’s wife Amy is an ordained Baptist minister and served as an Associate Pastor at Northminster Baptist Church for over 12 years.
+She currently does supply preaching, leads retreats, and enjoys volunteering with the preschool children at Northminster.

 Arty has competed in several marathons and half marathons.
-He also is a part owner of a pair of talented racing Standardbreds and has stoically endured being a lifelong New York Mets fan.
+He also is part owner of a small stable of talented racing Standardbreds and has stoically endured being a lifelong New York Mets fan.

 Thomas worked in public accounting in Austin, Texas for several years before joining Ross & Yerger Insurance as a producer in Jackson, Mississippi.
 He serves on the board of directors of the Central Mississippi Chapter of Certified Fraud Examiners, PriorityOne Bank, and the Phoenix Club of Jackson.
 He is the author of Leapfrog Public Accounting’s Learning Curve: Real Life Advice for New Hire Success.

 He received his Bachelor's Degree in Accounting and Business Administration from Washington and Lee University and his Master of Accountancy from the University of Texas at Austin.